The law changed on 1 May 2026. Section 21 is abolished and new tenancies are now assured periodic tenancies. See what every landlord must do →

 • Has regard to comparable properties in the area.

-• Cannot increase the rent above the figure proposed by the landlord.
+• Cannot increase the rent above the figure proposed by the landlord — the outcome is the open-market rent if that is lower, otherwise the proposed rent.

 The tribunal’s decision is binding on both parties.
 Until the tribunal determines, the rent stays at its current level.